Pekadii/HiAnimeAdBlocker/README.md

 - hianime.to
 - discord.com
 - github.com
-- Google and YouTube pages
+- addons.opera.com and YouTube pages

 ### Editing the Allowed Domains
 To customize the list of allowed domains: